hypo69/hypo/docs/gemini/out/en/explainer/src/product/_doc/overwiev.md

     - **Purpose**: Provides detailed documentation and usage examples for developers.
     - **Functionality**:
         - Explains the functionality and usage of the module.
-        - Provides example scripts to demonstrate how to interact with product data.
+        - Provides example scripts to demonStarte how to interact with product data.

 ### Example Usage